AI agent memory: in-context, episodic, semantic, procedural

 |---|---|---|---|

 CrewAI is batteries-included.
 LangGraph is a blank canvas.
-AutoGen sits between them - lightweight by design, requiring explicit developer management for anything beyond the current message list.
+AutoGen sits between them, lightweight by design, expecting explicit developer management for anything past the current message list.

-A category worth knowing about, even if you stay in one of the above: purpose-built memory products like Mem0, Zep, Letta, and LangMem sit one layer below orchestrators.
-They don't run your agent loop; they own the memory layer - extraction, deduplication, retrieval, decay - and expose APIs that LangGraph, CrewAI, AutoGen, and custom stacks can call.
-For agents where memory quality is the product (personal assistants, support bots with long user histories), bolting one of these on tends to beat building the equivalent in-house against a raw vector DB.
+A category worth knowing even if you stay in one of the above: purpose-built memory products.
+Mem0, Zep, Letta, and LangMem sit one layer below the orchestrators.
+They don't run your agent loop.
+They own the memory layer (extraction, deduplication, retrieval, decay) and expose APIs that LangGraph, CrewAI, AutoGen, and custom stacks can call.
+For agents where memory quality is the product (personal assistants, support bots with long user histories), bolting one of these on usually beats building the equivalent in-house against a raw vector DB.

 Example: CrewAI memory init (SQLite + RAG)

-CrewAI's memory system activates with a single flag.
-SQLite stores task results and outcomes - closer to episodic memory in CoALA's taxonomy than to a general fact store - and ChromaDB handles short-term retrieval via RAG.
+CrewAI's memory system turns on with a single flag.
+SQLite stores task results and outcomes, which is closer to episodic memory in CoALA's taxonomy than to a general fact store.
+ChromaDB handles short-term retrieval via RAG.
 You don't write the plumbing.
-The CrewAI memory docs walk through the entity memory layer too.
+The CrewAI memory docs cover the entity memory layer too.

 # CrewAI 0.28.x - tested 2026-04-15